xebialabs-community/xlr-splunk-plugin/README.md

 The xlr-splunk-plugin is an XL Release plugin that allows to use the export hook to send logs to Splunk.

 # Usage #

+## Export Hook ##
-Create an instance of the export hook according to the [XLR documentation](https://docs.xebialabs.com/xl-release/how-to/create-an-export-hook.html).
+Create an instance of the export hook `splunk.ExportHook` according to the [XLR documentation](https://docs.xebialabs.com/xl-release/how-to/create-an-export-hook.html).

+## Send data within a Release ##
+You can also make use of the `splunk.SendData` task within any release to send data to a Splunk index.

 # Remark #